Natural Alternatives to Melatonin

 Why Look Beyond Melatonin?

-7 Natural Sleep Aids That Don’t Involve Melatonin
+7 Natural Sleep Aids That Don’t Rely on Melatonin

 1. Magnesium (Especially Glycinate or Bisglycinate)

-Best for: trouble falling asleep due to anxiety, physical tension, or racing thoughts
+Best for: Trouble falling asleep due to anxiety, muscle tension, or racing thoughts

 2. L-Theanine